 Differential Privacy Noise Budget Calculator

-Overview: What This Calculator Does
+Overview: How This Differential Privacy Calculator Works

 This calculator helps you plan and track a differential privacy (DP) noise budget across a sequence of queries.
 Given a total privacy budget ε, a number of allowed queries, and a query sensitivity, it estimates the per-query privacy cost and the noise scale required under either the Laplace or Gaussian mechanism.
 It is aimed at data scientists, privacy engineers, and researchers who need a quick way to reason about how much noise to add per query and how much privacy budget remains as analyses progress.

 The tool assumes a simple scenario where the total budget is split evenly across all planned queries.
 It is not a full privacy accountant and should be used for planning and intuition rather than as the sole basis for production-grade privacy guarantees.
+Even so, it is very useful for checking whether a proposed release schedule is realistic before implementation begins.

 Privacy budget and epsilon (ε)